IMPACT:Ability

 - Adaptive physical self-protection skills

-IMPACT:Ability is evidence-based.
-An independent evaluation conducted by the Institute for Community Health found that the program increased Boston Public Schools Students’ knowledge, self-confidence and self-protective behaviors.
+Ability:IMPACT is evidence-based.
+An independent evaluation conducted by the Institute for Community Health found that the program increased Boston Public Schools students’ knowledge, self-confidence and self-protective behaviors.
 One-year follow-up evaluation found that many of these gains were maintained.